 Since they have always fended for themselves when their parents weren’t around, they have a knack for getting things done on time.
 They are very punctual and know how to get things done well before the deadline.
-These traits definitely work in their favor if you’re here wondering whether an only child can make for a good long-term partner.
+These traits definitely work in their favor if you’re here wondering whether an only child makes for a good long-term partner.
 Their ability to stay organized certainly reflects in the way they handle their relationships.

 Related Reading: What To Expect When You’re Dating An Only Child